 The State Fire Academy will monitor and evaluate the direction of the agency to ensure the mission and performance objectives are accurate statements reflecting the ever changing needs of the fire service and that the targeted outcomes can be tracked and produced.
 Each manager of the Academy will have input regarding the direction of training the public is requesting and the path they (as managers) suggest to accomplish the task.
-The Academy currently utilizes all management tools available to state agencies, including the Performance Development System (PDS) and management training through the State Personnel Board such as the Certified Public Managers certification and the Basic Supervisory Course.
+The Academy currently utilizes all management tools available to state agencies, including the Performance Review Assessment (PRA) and management training through the State Personnel Board such as the Certified Public Managers certification and the Basic Supervisory Course.
 The Academy utilizes weekly management briefings to keep all levels of Academy staff updated on goals and opportunities that must be met.
 The Academy has several policies in place to control and protect sensitive information, such as the implementation of stringent testing procedures and tight controls of those testing materials.
-The Academy has a bureau dedicated to public relations, which handles contact with the Academy's customers and the general public.
+The Academy has a dedicated Public Relations division, which handles contact with the Academy's customers and the general public.

 The Academy utilizes internal tracking to keep abreast of course participation numbers, which courses have been successful and popular, where needs may be for the addition of more sessions of wait-listed courses or decreases due to a lower enrollment.
 Internal control checklists are included in each course folder which allows each bureau and the admissions office to track the outcome of each course delivery.
-This information is then entered into a master spreadsheet by fiscal year, which allows the Academy to make accurate reports of performance.
+This information is recorded in the Academy's internal registration system, FAMOS.
 The Academy solicits course evaluations by providing each student a course evaluation form which, if returned by the student, stays in the permanent course folder.
 This assists the Academy's evaluation of the programs presented.

-6. Agency Goals, Objectives, Strategies, and Measures by Program for FY 2020 to FY 2024
+6. Agency Goals, Objectives, Strategies, and Measures by Program for FY 2023 to FY 2027